Essential Tips To Bring Your Skincare Into Spring

 Advertisement

-According to a 2011 study published in Functional Plant Science and Biotechnology, skin requires frequent exfoliation and hydration in order to stay healthy.
+According to a 2011 study published in Functional Plant Science and Biotechnology, skin requires frequent exfoliation and hydration to stay healthy.
 This helps to keep pores free of excess oils from environmental toxins.
 The study reinforces that those with oily or acne-prone skin produce more dead skin cells than those with other skin ailments.
-So if that's you, it's a good idea to make exfoliating your best friend to get rid of those excess oils.
+So, if that's you, it's a good idea to make exfoliating your best friend to get rid of those excess oils.

 Make sure you nourish the skin adequately